Oesophageal Atresia Intermittent oesophageal pouch suction for the neonate and infant

 Indications

-As the neonate continues to produce saliva, it is essential to clear the upper oesophageal pouch every 5-30 minutes (or more frequently if necessary) to prevent aspiration.
-This continues until surgical repair of the oesophagus is performed.
+As the neonate continues to produce saliva, it is essential to clear the upper oesophageal pouch every 15-30 minutes (or more frequently if necessary) to prevent aspiration.
+This continues until surgical repair of the oesophagus is performed or a functional Replogle tube is placed.
+(Refer to the guideline on Replogle Tube Management)

 Assessment